 PLEASE READ ALL THE BELOW INFORMATION CAREFULLY BEFORE BOOKING

 Once you've purchased the ticket for the access customer, print off the Confirmation Form found here complete the form in full for each access customer and then scan or photograph the form and email it to IOWDisabled@solo.uk.com along with your proof of disability and ticket purchase email confirmation from Ticketmaster or The Price is Wight.
-If you wish to buy a campervan permit please ticket the box on the confirmation form, please do not purchase a standard campervan ticket.

 There is a designated camping field with its own car park, special access loos and showers, HDU and wheelchair charging.
 Although the site is mostly flat and generally easy to get around, please be aware that the ground conditions may cause problems in certain areas.

 If you would like to bring a campervan and camp in the Access Campsite please tick the campervan box on the confirmation form and we will send you a link to purchase the ticket.
 Please do not purchase a campervan ticket from Ticketmaster.